MDeLuise/pipeline/README.md

 Now the new plugin is created with some example of `triggers`, `actions`, `filters` and `transformers` inside it.
 Take a look at the existing classes and read the comments inside them.

+The last step consists in adding the new plugin as dependency in the `pom.xml` of the `releaseModule`.

 Remember to:
 * change the name of the classes according to your plugin name,
 * change the name of the generated _foo-plugin-manifest.property_ file with _{name}-plugin-manifest.property_.